thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

           <dd><p>Set even if relay host is not accessible.</p>
             <p>The default setting is <code>False</code>.</p></dd></dlentry>
     </dl>
-    <p>Starting with ThoughtSpot release 6.0.5, you can specify a custom port to use to connect to the relay host.
+    <p>Starting with ThoughtSpot release 6.0.5, you can specify a custom port to connect to the relay host.
 If you do not specify a port, the system uses the default recommended port, port 25.
-Use a custom port if port 25 is blocked in your environment.
-For example, port 25 is blocked in GCP environments.</p>
+Use a custom port if port 25 is blocked in your environment.</p>
     <p>To use the default port, run the setup command normally:</p>
     <p><code>$ tscli smtp set-relayhost <em>IP_address</em></code></p>
     <p>To use a custom port instead of port 25, run the setup command, specifying the port you want to use:</p>